 Are you finding a really challenging behavior and relationship pattern with your children?
 Then it may be a divine sign or communication for you to look inside for those things or issues that you may need to still work on rather than keep blaming and judging your children.

-As we all know, most of the time we see our own reflections in others, especially when you encounter repeated behavioral issues and patterns with someone, and even if you think you are right and haven’t done anything to get that reaction from the other side, you still get it.
+As we all know, most of the time we see our own reflections in others, especially when we encounter repeated behavioral issues and patterns with someone, and even if you think you are right and haven’t done anything to get that reaction from the other side, you still get it.

-So, you need to first understand that many parents have been really ignorant towards their children due to their lack of awareness of certain things or their own mind conditioning from generations and life circumstances.
+So, you need to first understand that many parents have been really ignorant towards their children due to their lack of awareness of certain things or their own mental conditioning from generations and life circumstances.
 They really need to know and understand when raising or dealing with grown-up children.

 I repeat myself here again, "it is not easy to be a parent and make all those sacrifices for your children."
 I do acknowledge this fact for sure.
 However, what I want to share is a way to improve and save the precious and most delicate relationship you share with your children.